+I was born in Venezuela, currently live in Spain.
 I consider myself a multifaceted artist.
-I have different ways of expression.
-I had developed a variety of styles and themes through my personal skills and techniques, conforming series of rewarding results.
-I am aware of the influences I have from seeing so many images of great masters of universal arts as well as local artists too.
-This was done by visiting museums (local and international) as well as reading art books and watching the great amount of images of art displayed in advertising ads in magazines, posters, street boards, prints, etc. I have always felt attracted to the way those artists expressed themselves with drawing and color.
+I have different ways of expression and had developed a variety of styles and themes through my personal skills and techniques, conforming series of rewarding results.
+I am aware of the influences I have from seeing so many images of great masters of universal art as well as local artists too.
+This was done by visiting museums (local and international) as well as reading art books and watching a great number of art images displayed in advertising ads in magazines, posters, street boards, prints, etc. I have always felt attracted to the way those artists expressed themselves with drawing and color.
 And I understand the beauty of a piece of art made out with only lines, as well as I enjoy color.
 I recognize, with humble modesty, influences from such different approaches to art as the Flemish artists of the XIV century and also Paul Cezanne, Marc Shagal, Jackson Pollock as well as some American artists from Pop Art.

 It is a Visual Art which consists in a series of lines, curves or spots made out with a tool like a pencil, a marker, a pen, a brush, even a thick painter’s brush if you are doing a drawing on a big wall, also you can use one or more fingers to draw.
 Drawing can be made on paper, canvas, cardboard, ice, a moist piece of glass, sand, metallic screen, to name only a few supports.

 Drawing is basic and if you would the less complicated technique to do.
 You can draw on sand or on a wall so imagine what you can do with different types of surfaces and different types of pencils, markers, brushes, etc.